SarahZimmermann-Schmutzler/juice_shop_challenges/bjoern's_favorite_pet/README.md

             ```
             <img alt="Zatschi" src="https://github.com/SarahZimmermann-Schmutzler/juice_shop_challenges/blob/main/bjoern's_favorite_pet/zatschi.png"></img>
         - The three legged cat that is shown there is called **Zatschi**.
-            - >i: This is a dead end here.
+            - >i: This path does not lead to results.
 It's the right cat but Zatschi is her pet name, not the pet's name.
-Haha, how ironic.
-    - If all else fails, ask Daddy Google and his image search option:
+    - Use the **Google** image search:
         - Search query: `björn kimminich owasp`
         - <ins>Result</ins>: An Instagram post from **@bkimminich** that shows Zatschi alias `Zaya`.
         <img alt="Zaya" src="https://github.com/SarahZimmermann-Schmutzler/juice_shop_challenges/blob/main/bjoern's_favorite_pet/zaya.png"></img>